 If you do not have the experience required to get the C-61/D-34 license, not to worry!
 Your journey begins here.

-Generally someone looking to become a contractor would want to look into an apprenticeship for find an experienced person to work with.
+Generally, someone looking to become a contractor would want to look into an apprenticeship to find an experienced person to work with.

 If installation or repair is part of a larger project, being able to execute their duties within the larger scope of the job is essential.

-Reading blueprints is an invaluable skill for all tradesman but can be especially important for pole installation contractors.
+Reading blueprints is an invaluable skill for all tradesmen but can be especially important for pole installation contractors.

 Check out our Free Blueprint Reading Course!